Rory O'Connor (Irish republican)

-Rory O'Connor (Ruairí Ó Conchubhair; 28 November 1883 – 8 December 1922) was an Irish republican revolutionary.
-He was Director of Engineering for the IRA in the Irish War of Independence.
+Roderick O'Connor (Ruairí Ó Conchubhair; 28 November 1883 – 8 December 1922) was an Irish republican who was Director of Engineering for the IRA in the Irish War of Independence.

-O'Connor opposed the Anglo-Irish Treaty of 1921 and was chairman of the Republican Military Council that became the Anti-Treaty IRA in March 1922.
+O'Connor opposed the Anglo-Irish Treaty of 1921 and was chairman of the republican military council that became the Anti-Treaty IRA in March 1922.
 He was the main spokesman for the republican side in the lead-up to the outbreak of the Irish Civil War in June of that year.
 On 30 June, O'Connor was taken prisoner at the conclusion of the attack by Free State forces on the Four Courts in Dublin.
-On 8 December 1922, he was executed along with four other senior members of the IRA Four Courts garrison.
+On 8 December 1922, he was executed along with three other senior members of the IRA Four Courts garrison.
+All four men were executed without trial or court martial.

 Background

 O'Connor was born in Kildare Street, Dublin, on 28 November 1883.
-He was educated in St Mary's College, Dublin and then in Clongowes Wood College Co Kildare, a public school run by the Jesuit order.
+He was educated in St Mary's College, Dublin, and then in Clongowes Wood College, Co Kildare, a boarding school run by the Jesuit order.
 It was also attended by the man who would later condemn O'Connor to death, his close friend Kevin O'Higgins.
-O'Connor studied experimental physics, logic, and metaphysics; he also attended the College of Science, Merrion St. He took a BA (1906) and received a B.Eng (1911).
+O'Connor studied experimental physics, logic, and metaphysics; he also attended the College of Science, Merrion St. He took a Bachelor of Arts degrees in 1906 and received a Bachelor of Engineering in 1911, both at University College Dublin.
 Prominent in UCD's Literary and Historical Society, he advocated militant constitutional nationalism as one of the many society members active in the Young Ireland branch of the United Irish League.

-In 1910, O'Connor took his Bachelor of Engineering and Bachelor of Arts degrees in University College Dublin, then known as the National University.

-He went to work as a railway engineer, then he moved to Canada where he was an engineer in the Canadian Pacific Railway and Canadian Northern Railway, being responsible for the construction of 1500 mi of railroad.
-He returned to Ireland in 1915 at Joseph Plunkett's request and worked for Dublin Corporation as a civil engineer.
-He joined the Catholic nationalist organisation the Ancient Order of Hibernians and served in the Easter Rising in 1916 in the GPO as an intelligence officer.
+O'Connor went to work as a railway engineer, moving to Canada where he was an engineer for the Canadian Pacific Railway and Canadian Northern Railway, being responsible for the construction of 1500 mi of railroad.
+O'Connor returned to Ireland in 1915 at Joseph Plunkett's request and worked for Dublin Corporation as a civil engineer.
+He joined the Ancient Order of Hibernians, a Catholic nationalist organisation, and served in the Easter Rising in 1916 in the GPO as an intelligence officer.
 O'Connor was wounded by a sniper during reconnaissance at the College of Surgeons.